deroproject/derohe/Readme.md

 #### DERO Crypto

-&nbsp; &nbsp; &nbsp; &nbsp; Secure and fast crypto is the basic necessity of this project and adequate amount of time has been devoted to develop/study/implement/audit it.
-Most of the crypto such as ring signatures have been studied by various researchers and are in production by number of projects.
-As far as the Bulletproofs are considered, since DERO is the first one to implement/deploy, they have been given a more detailed look.
-First, a bare bones bulletproofs was implemented, then implementations in development were studied (Benedict Bunz,XMR, Dalek Bulletproofs) and thus improving our own implementation.
+&nbsp; &nbsp; &nbsp; &nbsp; Secure and fast crypto is the basic necessity of this project and adequate time has been devoted to develop/study/implement/audit it.
+Most of the crypto such as ring signatures have been studied by various researchers and are in production by a number of projects.
+As far as the Bulletproofs, since DERO is the first one to implement/deploy, they have been given a more detailed look.
+First, a bare-bones bulletproof was implemented, then implementations in development were studied (Benedict Bunz,XMR, Dalek Bulletproofs) to improve our own implementation.
 &nbsp; &nbsp; &nbsp; &nbsp; Some new improvements were discovered and implemented (There are number of other improvements which are not explained here).
 Major improvements are in the Double-Base Double-Scalar Multiplication while validating bulletproofs.
 A typical bulletproof takes ~15-17 ms to verify.
-Optimised bulletproofs takes ~1 to ~2 ms(simple bulletproof, no aggregate/batching).
-Since, in the case of bulletproofs the bases are fixed, we can use precompute table to convert 64*2 Base Scalar multiplication into doublings and additions (NOTE: We do not use Bos-Coster/Pippienger methods).
+Optimised bulletproofs take ~1 to ~2 ms (simple bulletproof, no aggregate/batching).
+Since in the case of bulletproofs the bases are fixed, we can use precompute table to convert 64\*2 Base Scalar multiplication into doublings and additions (NOTE: We do not use Bos-Coster/Pippienger methods).
 This time can be again easily decreased to .5 ms with some more optimizations.
-With batching and aggregation, 5000 range-proofs (~2500 TX) can be easily verified on even a laptop.
-The implementation for bulletproofs is in github.com/deroproject/derosuite/crypto/ringct/bulletproof.go , optimized version is in github.com/deroproject/derosuite/crypto/ringct/bulletproof_ultrafast.go
+With batching and aggregation, 5000 range-proofs (~2500 TX) can be easily verified even on a laptop.
+The implementation for bulletproofs is in github.com/deroproject/derosuite/crypto/ringct/bulletproof.go, the optimized version is in github.com/deroproject/derosuite/crypto/ringct/bulletproof_ultrafast.go

-&nbsp; &nbsp; &nbsp; &nbsp; There are other optimizations such as base-scalar multiplication could be done in less than a microsecond.
+&nbsp; &nbsp; &nbsp; &nbsp; There are other optimizations such as base-scalar multiplication which could be done in less than a microsecond.
 Some of these optimizations are not yet deployed and may be deployed at a later stage.

 #### DEROHE PORTS